Fifty pence (British coin): Reverse (Tails)

 The reverse of the coin, designed by Christopher Ironside, and used from 1969 to 2008, is a seated Britannia alongside a lion, holding an olive branch in her left hand and a trident in her right, accompanied by either NEW PENCE (1969–1981) or FIFTY PENCE (1982–2008) above Britannia, with the numeral 50 underneath the seated figure.
 His original but unused design, of the Royal Arms with supporters was released as a variation in 2013.

 In August 2005 the Royal Mint launched a competition to find new reverse designs for all circulating coins apart from the £2 coin.
 The winner, announced in April 2008, was Matthew Dent, whose designs were gradually introduced into the circulating British coinage from mid-2008.
 The designs for the 1p, 2p, 5p, 10p, 20p and 50p coins depict sections of the Royal Shield that form the whole shield when placed together.
 The shield in its entirety was featured on the now-obsolete round £1 coin.
 The 50p coin depicts the lowest point of the Shield, with the words FIFTY PENCE below the point of the shield.
 The coin's obverse remains unchanged.

+In October 2023 the King Charles III fifty-pence coin was presented; the coin features an Atlantic salmon.